jungkumseok/cpen400a-2018w-assignments/assignments/assignment-4.md

 ## Marking

-There are 5 tasks + 1 bonus task for this assignment (Total 15 Points):
+There are 4 tasks for this assignment (Total 15 Points):
-* Task 1:
+* Task 1: 2 Points
-  * A: 4 Points
-  * B: 1 Point
-* Task 2: 1 Point
+* Task 2: 5 Points
-* Task 3: 2 Points
+* Task 3: 4 Points
-* Task 4: 4 Points
+* Task 4:
-* Task 5: 3 Points
+  * A: 1 Points
-* Bonus Task 6: 1 Point
+  * B: 3 Point

 **Bonus mark does not carry over to the next assignment - it is used only to make up for marks lost in this assignment**